durrantX/dsc-phase-2--project/README.md

 Coefficients:
 The intercept (const) is  --1.037e+08 averagerating   3.613e+07
-The fitted regression model was:Global sales = -1.037e+08 +3.613e+07*averagerating
+The fitted regression model was:Global sales = -1.037e+08 +3.613e+07*averagerating.
-The coefficient for the predictor variable averagerating is approximately 36 million dollars .
+The coefficient for the predictor variable averagerating is approximately 36 million dollars.
 This means that for each additional  unit of average rating  the global sales is estimated to increase by approximately 36M dollars.
 R-squared:  0.029
 Adjusted R-squared: 0.028.
 R-squared is 0.029, indicating that approximately 2.9 percent of the variance in global sales is explained by the predictor variable (averagerating).